Dee Dee (band): History

 "Forever" was released on 16 July 2001 on vinyl by A&S Recordings.
 On 2 August 2001 it entered the Belgian dance chart at number 6.
 Dee Dee did their first TV performance together with the CD single release on 3 September 2001.
 Dee Dee spent almost 10 weeks in the official Belgian top 20.
-This result, combined with the amount of vinyls exported, resulted in many license offers from EMI, Ministry of Sound and Robbins Entertainment, with releases in Spain, Hungary, Italy, Germany, Australia, Israel, Italy, Denmark, the Netherlands, US and the UK.
+This result, combined with the amount of vinyls exported, resulted in many license offers from EMI, Ministry of Sound and Robbins Entertainment, with releases in Spain, Hungary, Italy, Germany, Australia, Italy, Denmark, the Netherlands, US and the UK.
 It was certified gold in Hungary, and was nominated for Best Dance Song at the International Dance Music Awards in Miami.
 It also reached number one on the German dance charts and just outside the top 10 on the UK Singles Chart, which was supported with a BBC Top of the Pops performance and a UK club tour.

 "Forever" was followed up in 2002 with the second single called “The One".
 Again, this received much radio airplay, and hit number one charts worldwide.
 It was nominated for the "Donna Awards", at that time and was followed with a US and UK tour.
 2003 saw the release of "Pour Toujours" (French version of "Forever") released with Independence Records in France.
 2004 promised a full album with 17 finished tracks but they never reached release.
 Dee Dee disappeared from the dance scene.